Should a New Antimicrobial Preservative Be Approved for Plastics, Textiles, and Paints?

 How to Participate

-1. Read the Consultation Summary to understand the proposed registration and the science behind it.
+- Read the Consultation Summary to understand the proposed registration and science evaluation.